Sinas Dramis In The News

 Our Awards & Recognition

 - Jackie Dupler Recognized As A “Top 5 Under 35” Attorney — Jackie Dupler was named a 2017 “Top 5 Under 35” lawyer by the Ingham County Bar Association for her accomplishments, community involvement and professionalism.
 Jackie’s award was also announced in the Ingham County Legal News.

 - Jim Graves Named 2017 “Leader In The Law” — Jim Graves was selected as a 2017 “Leader in the Law” by Michigan Lawyers Weekly for his leadership, skills, accomplishments, professionalism and community service.
-Jim’s award was also announced in the Ingham County Legal News and the Detroit Legal News and the Greater Lansing Business Monthly.
+Jim’s award was also announced in the Ingham County Legal News, the Detroit Legal News and the Greater Lansing Business Monthly.